chinuckb/Currency-Strength-Dashboard/README.md

 - Training the famed Hidden Markov Model (and other Stochastic Processes) on historical data & trying to predict short-term price action.

 ## Note
-- I'm not trained in Stochastic Processes, Python, etc. I'm self-taught.
+- I'm not trained formally in Stochastic Processes, Python, etc. I'm self-taught.
 - I have invested in Equities before based on Fundamental analysis & was successful.
 Also self-taught.
 - I don't believe in Market Prediction, only in educated bets.
 - Some Mathematical Methods may help, this is a journey to discover which ones do.